RRC-2024-OM/Assignment_Cloud_Infra_12/README.md

-# ✅ GitHub Actions CI & Peer Review Workflow
+# GitHub Actions CI and Peer Review Workflow

-This project demonstrates how to automate code quality checks using **GitHub Actions** and **Super-Linter**, while following a **dev → main** development workflow with **peer code reviews**.
+This project demonstrates how to automate code quality checks using GitHub Actions and Super-Linter, while following a development workflow with peer code reviews.

-## 🔧 Features
+## Features

-- CI setup with Super-Linter (`.github/workflows/lint.yml`)
+- CI setup with Super-Linter (.github/workflows/lint.yml)
-- Auto-linting on every push or pull request
+- Automatic linting on every push or pull request
-- Branch-based workflow (`dev` for development, `main` for production)
-- Peer collaboration via pull requests and reviews
+- Development takes place in the dev branch
+- Code is reviewed and approved before merging into main

-## 👥 Collaboration
+## Collaboration

-- Invited a classmate as collaborator
+- A classmate was added as a collaborator
-- Created PR from `dev` branch
+- A pull request was created from the dev branch
-- Classmate reviewed and approved changes
+- The classmate reviewed and approved the changes
-- Merged into `main` with successful Super-Linter run
+- The pull request was merged into main and successfully linted

-## ✅ CI Status
+## CI Status

-> Super-Linter runs on every push/merge to ensure clean, consistent code.
+Super-Linter runs on every push or merge to ensure clean and consistent code.

-Check the **Actions** tab for full logs and workflow runs.
+Check the Actions tab in the repository for logs and workflow results.

+---

-_This assignment showcases basic CI/CD principles, peer teamwork, and code linting best practices._
+This assignment demonstrates basic continuous integration, peer collaboration, and code linting best practices.